-The Coalition respectfully suggests that to ensure congruent and consistent regulation of family offices between the Commission and the SEC, a Family Office Exclusion should borrow from the existing framework the SEC has developed in its family office exclusion in the Advisers Act.30 The starting point for any Family Office Exclusion should be to exclude "family clients," as defined in SEC Rule 202(a)(11)(G)-1(d)(4) under the Advisers Act,31 from the
+Northern respectfully suggests that, to ensure congruent and consistent regulation of family offices between the Commission and the SEC, a Family Office Exclusion should borrow from the existing framework the SEC has developed in its family office exclusion in the Advisers Act.29 The starting point for any Family Office Exclusion should be to exclude "family

 Dodd-Frank Act §406(e).
-Section 406 provides the SEC and CFTC authority to jointly promulgate rules "to establish the form and content of the [systemic risk] reports required to be filed with the [SEC] under subsection 204(b) [of the Advisers Act] and with the [CFTC] by investment advisers that are registered both under [the Advisers Act] and the [CEA]."
+Section 406 provides the SEC and CFTC with the authority to jointly promulgate rules "to establish the form and content of the [systemic risk] reports required to be filed with the [SEC] under subsection 204(b) [of the Advisers Act] and with the [CFTC] by investment advisers that are registered both under [the Advisers Act] and the [CEA]."
 Id.
 Section 404 of the Dodd-Frank Act amended subsection 204(b) of the Advisers Act to allow the SEC to require any registered investment adviser to maintain and file reports regarding private funds advised by the investment adviser.
 Dodd-Frank Act §404(2) (emphasis added).

-29 Dodd-Frank Act § 409(b)(1).
+28 Dodd-Frank Act § 409(b)(1).

-The Coalition proposes the Commission adopt a definitional exclusion for "family clients" instead of an exemption from CPO registration because this definitional exclusion is more consistent with the staff's historical treatment of family investment entities and is a closer approximation of the SEC's treatment of family offices (which are excluded, not exempted, from the definition of "investment adviser").
-Likewise, the Coalition proposes that the Commission adopt an exemption from CTA registration for family offices because it is generally consistent with staff's previously issued letter-based relief.
+Northern proposes the Commission adopt a definitional exclusion for "family clients" instead of an exemption from CPO registration, because this definitional exclusion is more consistent with the staff's historical treatment of family investment vehicles and is a closer approximation of the SEC's treatment of family offices (which are excluded, not exempted, from the definition of "investment adviser").
+Likewise, Northern proposes that the Commission adopt an exemption from CTA registration for family offices because such an exemption is generally consistent with the Commission staff's previously issued letter-based relief.